-Because they are directly accountable to their residents, publicly owned utilities generally are more concerned than private entities about issues of social equity.40 Public ownership also is more equitable because it provides customers with clearer legal protections from discrimination, given that the Equal Protection Clause applies only to "state action."41

-Private companies often steer clear of economically depressed and struggling areas that are less profitable.
-As a result, they generally avoid small and rural communities where household income is low or where water quality problems are significant.
-They typically target a small system only if it is near their existing infrastructure network and they can take advantage of economies of scale.42
+Because they are directly accountable to their residents, publicly owned utilities generally are more concerned than private entities about issues of social equity.
+40 Public ownership also is more equitable because it provides customers with clearer legal protections from discrimination, given that the Equal Protection Clause applies only to "state action."41 a result, they generally avoid small and rural communities where household income is low or where water quality problems are significant.
+They typically target a small system only if it is near their existing infrastructure network and they can take advantage of economies of scale.